cominixo/OpenLibreNFC/README.md

 ## Installation
 To use this app, you'll have to build it yourself.

-You'll need the Android SDK installed and define the ANDROID_SDK_ROOT environment variable, after that, you can just do:
+You'll need the Android SDK installed and define the ANDROID_SDK_ROOT environment variable, after that, you can run gradlew to built the .apk file (it should probably be signed so you can install it).
-`./gradlew assembleDebug` on Linux (and probably Mac) `gradlew assembleDebug` on Windows
-The .apk file should be at `app/build/outputs/apk/` after that

 You can also install Android Studio and build it from there.